tjtate/sparkpost-api-documentation/services/account.md

 # Group Account

-To use this API, you need an API key, duh!

 ## Using Postman

 If you use [Postman](https://www.getpostman.com/) you can click the following button to import the SparkPost API as a collection: